the-kakfa-dude/abides/python3/py_db_sonar/README.md

 ### Version
-Right now, we've pinned the postgres to version 11 in the `docker/postgres/docker-compose.yaml` because brew hasn't come out with v12 yet, even though that is the default posgres container now.
+Right now, we've pinned the postgres to version 11 in the `docker/postgres/docker-compose.yaml` because brew hasn't come out with v12 yet, even though that is the default postgres container now.

 ## Quality Analysis
 You'll also need to start a docker-compose for the SonarQube server.